Bonsai 4me

 Stiffly branched, compact evergreen shrub with ovate dark green leaves 5mm to 10mm long.
 Solitary white flowers borne in Summer followed by red/pink fruit.

-Position Full sun.
+POSITION: Full sun.
 Though fully hardy as garden plants, Cotoneasters need some protection as bonsai from temperatures below -5°C.

-Propagation Sow seed in containers outside in Autumn.
+PROPAGATION: Sow seed in containers outside in Autumn.
 Layer in Spring, root softwood cuttings in summer.

-Pests and diseases Aphids, scale insects
+PESTS AND DISEASES: Aphids, scale insects